nfdi4cat/repo4cat/README.md

 Do you have some nice idea or we have to make something better?
 Please create an [issue](https://github.com/nfdi4cat/repo4cat/issues) and let us know!

-Do you need a playground for any tests and experiments?
-Please try our [demo repository](https://github.com/nfdi4cat/repo4cat/tree/main/demo-repository) - a full functionality and already prepared training materials will help you to make the first steps!

 ***Repo4Cat - Let`s collect our Catalysis data together!***

 ## Useful links